 The show touches on a generational conversation about technology and nature.
 How did you use editing to support this theme without being heavy-handed and what visual or pacing decisions helped emphasise the contrast between Penelope’s life in nature and her past life in a tech-driven world?

 Our entire society suffers from an obsession with technology – it’s certainly not limited to teenagers.
 It upsets us to see teenagers so wired to technology because it reflects back to us how we use it ourselves.
 Technology is training us to become dependent on it, all in the name of efficiency, convenience, and comfort.
 Penelope is manifesting a desire many of us share – to untangle ourselves from that dependency and connect to something deeper, something tangible and real, something that really matters.
 Penelope challenges herself in the most fundamental way – she has to rely on her capacity to learn in order to survive.
 And learning is very inefficient.
 It is slow, it is clumsy, it is deeply uncomfortable – all the things that technology ‘helps’ us avoid by doing it for us.
 Mark and Mel really wanted the show to immerse us into Penelope’s experience – exploring, discovering, struggling – and keeping a slow, real-time pacing was key to that.
 But we couldn’t actually show everything in real time, so the challenge was to give the feeling of real time without actually having everything play out.
 In the fire-building scene, for example, it’s crucial for the audience to experience the laboriousness of the process, because the stakes are so high – if she doesn’t successfully build a fire, she could die.
 Megan Stott actually did all the steps required to build a fire – gathering rocks, building a fire pit, collecting wood, breaking kindling, building a teepee, lighting the tinder – and they were all shot in real time.
-I used jump cuts to move us through those steps, but then brought us back to real time when she is actually trying to light the fire – knocking over the sticks, blowing out the meager flame, trying, failing, trying and failing, over and over again.
+With Adobe Premiere Productions, I used jump cuts to move us through those steps, but then brought us back to real time when she is actually trying to light the fire – knocking over the sticks, blowing out the meagre flame, trying, failing, trying and failing, over and over again.
 When she finally gets it, we feel what an accomplishment it is, because we lived through her struggle to get there.
 This is exactly what technology doesn’t allow us to do!
 Watching Penelope learn in real time is a challenge for us as an audience too, as it is so vastly different from what we are used to seeing on screen.
 I love how intentional that pacing was since the very inception of the show, and how experiencing Penelope’s discomfort pushes us to be a little more comfortable with our own.

 How did you collaborate with the directors and cinematographers to ensure the editing stayed true to the vision of the show’s rhythm and tone?